muzixing/muzixing.github.io/content/pages/About.md

 ## Education background

-The second year of postgraduate student of Beijing University of Posts and Telecommunications(2014 - now)
+The second year of postgraduate student of Beijing University of Posts and Telecommunications(2014 - present)

 Bachelor of Communication Engineering   Beijing University of Posts and Telecommunications (2010 - 2014)